tyirvine/Unity-Actions-Autoformat/README.md

-# Unity-Actions-Autoformat
+# Unity Actions Autoformat 🔎
+*TLDR: reduces merge conflicts!*

 This action can be used to auto format the scripts in your Unity project!
 Making it easier to work with others with different formatting.

-TLDR: reduces merge conflicts!
+**I'm active on Github so pull requests and issues are welcome!**